CoreumFoundation/coreum/x/dex/spec/README.md

 In the following sections there are places where it is required to use a denom as a part of the key in the store.
 Whenever it happens, the denom must be prefixed with its length encoded using varint algorithm.

-### Order book prefix
+### Queue prefix

-In the following sections there are places where it is required to organize orders in the store in a way that store iterator returns orders belonging to the same order book one after another.
+In the following sections there are places where it is required to organize orders in queues in a way that store iterator returns orders belonging to the same queue one after another.
 For these purposes the concatenation of:
-1. length-prefixed base denom
+1. length-prefixed offered denom
-2. length-prefixed quote denom
+2. length-prefixed desired denom

 is used as a prefix for the key.
-Wherever this doc mentions ***order book prefix*** term, it is related to the structure described above.
+Wherever this doc mentions ***queue prefix*** term, it is related to the structure described above.

-### Order book side prefix

-When orders are stored persistently, they are grouped in the "buckets" related to a particular table (sell or buy) of the specific order book.
-To process order books efficiently it is required to be able to retrieve an order by its table quickly.

-For that purpose key prefix format is created being a result of concatenating:
-- *order book prefix*
-- byte representing the table: `0x01` - sell table and `0x02` - buy table

-Wherever in the doc the term ***order book side prefix*** is referenced, it should be understood that way.

 ### Execution price prefix

 Order matching algorithm requires orders to be sorted by price.
-In the sell table they must be sorted in ascending order, in the buy table they must be sorted in descending order.
-But that's not the only one sorting criterion.
-The other one is defined by the incoming sequence of orders and enforced by using the order ID as a suffix in the key.
+Both corresponding queues, `(tokenA, tokenB)` and `(tokenB, tokenA)`, must be sorted by the same deterministic formula.
+Because two prices might be calculated: `token A amount / token B amount` or
+`token B amount / token A amount`, it must be decided which one is used.

+The algorithm is:
+1. sort the token denoms
+2. the amount corresponding to the first one goes to the **denominator**
+3. the amount corresponding to the remaining one goes to the **nominator**

+In this case, the sequence is: `[tokenA, tokenB]` so the formula is `tokenB / tokenA`.
+It means that from two forms of the order matching rule defined earlier, the first one is chosen: order matching is possible if the first item in `(tokenA, tokenB)` queue has the `tokenB amount / tokenA amount` coefficient lower than or equal to `tokenB amount / tokenA amount` coefficient of the first item in `(tokenB, tokenA)` queue

+Important note: As a consequence, whenever someone would like to construct `tokenA/tokenB` order book, it means that queue `(tokenA, tokenB)` is the sell side of the book and queue `(tokenB, tokenA)` corresponds to the buy side of that order book.
+At the same time, whenever someone would like to construct `tokenB/tokenA` order book, it means that queue `(tokenB, tokenA)` is the sell side of the book and queue `(tokenA, tokenB)` corresponds to the buy side of that order book.

-It is required to design the correct schema for storing the order execution price as a part of the key in the store to be able to retrieve orders of interest in the form of a FIFO queue when using store iterator provided by the Cosmos SDK.
+It is required to design the correct schema for storing the price as a part of the key in the store to be able to retrieve orders of interest in the form of a properly sorted FIFO queue when using store iterator provided by the Cosmos SDK.

-The execution price is a decimal number.
-In mathematical terms it is defined as `executionPrice = order.QuoteTokenAmount / order.BaseTokenAmount`.
-But the floating point result (encoded as string or whatever)m is not convenient from the perspective of our goals.
-Instead, to store it as a part of the key we may use two `uint64` numbers: first to encode the whole part, the second one to encode the decimal part.
+The price is a decimal number, but the floating point result (encoded as string or whatever) is not convenient from the perspective of our goals.
+Instead, to store the price as a part of the key, we may use two `uint64` numbers: first to encode the whole part, the second one to encode the decimal part.

 For the whole part we may use the full scope of `uint64`, `0..18_446_744_073_709_551_615`, resulting in maximum number greater than `10^19`.

-For the decimal part we are limited to the subscope of `uint64`, `0..9_999_999_999_999_999_999`, giving us 19 decimal places.
+For the decimal part we are limited to the subscope of `uint64`, `0..9_999_999_999_999_999_999`, fully covering 19 decimal places.

 This system gives us the ability to store numbers in the scope `0.0000000000000000000..18446744073709551615.9999999999999999999`, using 16 bytes.
-Take a note that maybe (this is huge "maybe" because I didn't do the full analysis) we could use the magic of `float64` and store the price as a mantissa and exponent getting much higher precision and scope, using only 8 bytes at the same time.
+Take a note that maybe (this is huge "maybe" because I didn't do the full analysis) we could use the magic of `float64` and store the price as a mantissa and exponent, using only 8 bytes at the same time.
 I may figure it out, but only if the team decides that benefits are worth the time being spent, as it's not a trivial thing.

 Given that format, key prefix might be defined where both numbers are concatenated this way:
 - big-endian-encoded whole part
 - big endian-encoded decimal part

-This format is fine for the sell table as the ascending iterator will return orders in price-ascending order.
-But for the buy table, the ascending iterator must return orders in **price-descending** order.
-Thankfully there is a trick enabling it.

-If the result of the concatenation defined above is taken and mapped in a way, where we take each byte and subtract it from `0xFF` (255), then the mapped keys will be sorted by the ascending iterator in the opposite order, than the original ones, which is exactly what we need.

-The same mapped key might be generated in simpler way:
-- for the whole part: subtract it from the maximum `uint64` value and encode using big endian
-- for the decimal part: subtract it from `10^20-1` (`9_999_999_999_999_999_999`) and encode using big endian

-By concatenating th result, the execution price prefix for buy order is created.

-Wherever in the doc the term ***execution price prefix*** is referenced, it should be understood as defined above, for sell and buy tables respectively.
+Wherever in the doc the term ***execution price prefix*** is referenced, it should be understood as defined above.

 Important note: The price defined in this section should never ever be used to make any calculations during the order matching.
-When orders are executed and tokens are exchanged, the exchange process should use only `BaseTokenAmount` and `QuoteTokenAmount` fields defined in the order structure.
+When orders are executed and tokens are exchanged, the exchange process should use only the offered and desired amounts defined in the order structure.
 Price specified here only defines the sequence used to process orders by the order matching algorithm.

-It might happen that the mathematical result of the price calculation (`executionPrice = order.QuoteTokenAmount / order.BaseTokenAmount`) goes out of the scope which might be represented using described format.
+It might happen that the result of the price calculation goes out of the scope possible to be represented using described format.
 In that case:
 - we may reject that order
 - we may store it using maximum or minimum execution price

-Technically, the second option is possible, we just cannot guarantee the proper order execution defined earlier.
+Technically, the second option is possible, we just cannot guarantee the proper order execution sequence.
 But due to high uncertainty, especially for trading pairs presenting out-of-scope ratio consistently, I recommend rejecting those orders (**TBD**).
 Due to that some pairs might be non-tradable on our DEX.
 As an alternative solution we may research the possibility of using `float64` format mentioned earlier.